 If a dog has an OFA certification you can confirm it with the OFA by phone or through their web site.
 Unfortunately the OFA does not make all preliminary results available to the public, so you will have to ask to see a copy from the breeder.
 Buyers can have a strong influence in reducing HD by insisting on purchasing dogs only from those breeders who follow the OFA recommendations.
 The best place to research this is the OFA web site, which has extensive information about every dog in the open database, including available data on ancestors, siblings, and offspring.

-If you have ever owned a dog that was diagnosed as dysplastic by the OFA you can retroactively have that dog moved to the open database by filling out this form: OFA Change to Open Database Before January 2000 abnormal results were never released to the public, which made it difficult to find out about problems unless breeders were willing to tell you about them.
+If you have ever owned a dog that was diagnosed as dysplastic by the OFA you can retroactively have that dog moved to the public database by filling out a form: OFA Move to Public Domain Before January 2000 abnormal results were never released to the public, which made it difficult to find out about problems unless breeders were willing to tell you about them.
 Since then the open database has been optional.
 We strongly recommend moving all dysplastic dogs into the open database so anyone researching the lines can get a more accurate picture of their hip strength.